Sesame Crusted Tuna Steaks

 side shot of freshly cooked Sesame Crusted Tuna Steak set on a cutting board and cut through.

-• Use a Hot Pan: To sear the tuna without overcooking the interior, you’ll want your pan hot enough to sear one side in just seconds.
-Ahi tuna steaks should be rare or medium-rare, and overcooking them can lead to dry, chewy, hard-to-swallow tuna.
+• To sear the tuna without overcooking the interior, you’ll want your pan hot enough to sear one side in just seconds.
+Ahi tuna steaks should be rare or medium-rare, and overcooking them can make them dry, chewy, and hard to swallow.

-• Cook Time: Keep in mind that the cooking time depends on the thickness of your tuna steaks.
+• Cooking time depends on the thickness of your tuna steaks.
 A thicker steak will take longer to cook.
-For medium-rare, you want an internal temperature of around 125 degrees Fahrenheit.
-Use an Instant Read Meat Thermometer to check for doneness.
-NOTE that the USDA does suggest to cook the tuna steaks to an internal temp of 145˚F.
+For medium-rare, you want an internal temperature of around 125˚F. Use an Instant Read Meat Thermometer to check for doneness.

-• Quality Tuna: For the best tuna steaks you’ll want top-quality tuna.
-Good tuna doesn’t smell like fish, but simply fresh, salt water.
+• For the best tuna steaks, you’ll want top-quality tuna.
+Good tuna doesn’t smell like fish, but simply like fresh saltwater.
 It will also have moist flesh, and it should not be slimy.

-• Rest Before Slicing: Let the tuna rest for a few minutes after searing to allow the juices to redistribute.
+• Let the tuna rest for a few minutes after searing to allow the juices to redistribute.

-• Oil Choice: Use a high-smoke-point oil, like vegetable oil or avocado oil, to prevent smoking and ensure a perfect sear.
+• Use a high-smoke-point oil, like vegetable oil or avocado oil, to prevent smoking and ensure a perfect sear.

 close up shot of sliced sesame crusted tuna steak served on a black dinner plate.